 This article has been updated from a previous version.

 In the age of climate change, flooding is an increasing threat to communities, more so than it has been in earlier decades.
-Severe weather patterns, such as sudden and heavy rainfall and other storms, can damage homes and cars.
+Several weather patterns, such as sudden and heavy rainfall and other storms, can damage homes and cars.

-According to IBC, the most common cause of flood damage is overflowing rivers, which leads to roads being flooded, vehicles submerged in water, flooding basements, sewer backups, roofs leaking and shifting home foundations.
+According to the IBC, the most common cause of flood damage is overflowing rivers, which leads to roads being flooded, vehicles submerged in water, flooding basements, sewer backups, roofs leaking and shifting home foundations.

-As it concerns flood damage to a vehicle, IBC says, “Any vehicle that was flooded up to the bottom of the dash must be branded as non-repairable and can no longer be operated on any Canadian road.
+For vehicles damaged by floods, the IBC says, “Any vehicle that was flooded up to the bottom of the dash must be branded as non-repairable and can no longer be operated on any Canadian road.
 Every Canadian jurisdiction follows this same guideline.”

 Many drivers may assume they have ample insurance protection to deal with a flood.
 But what if your car is flooded while it’s parked in an underground lot?